 “When used right, a Traceability Matrix can be your GPS for your QA journey”.

-What is a Traceability Matrix?
+What Is The Requirement Traceability Matrix?

 The focus of any testing engagement is and should be maximum test coverage.
 By coverage, it simply means that we need to test everything there is to be tested.
 The aim of any testing project should be 100% test coverage.